assimilate-dev/alterryx/README.md

     subscription <- get_app(request_params)

-*KNOWN ISSUE WITH SEARCH PARAMETER* Using the `search` parameter for the `get_app` function is currently not not working.
-This is an issue with the Alteryx Gallery API and not this package.

 ### Search Apps by Name

 If you are looking for a specific app, it might be easiest to simply